gary-kim/open-ias-scoreboard-docs/content/dev/developing/_index.md

 #### 3. Commit your changes

 Once you have made your changes and checked it, you can now commit it.
 Please make your commit messages descriptive and useful.
-In the commit message, state what the commit is (bug fix, feature, improvement), then add a description for the change.
+In the commit message, state what the commit is (bug fix, feature, improvement), a colon (:), then add a description for the change.

 Example:
 ```